ciDSproj/scraping_indeed/README.md

 -	Create a Word Cloud using the most frequent words in job descriptions

 ## EDA
-Using data analysis and visualizations, I tried to find answers to the following questions:
+I used data analysis and visualizations to answer the following questions:
 <br/>

 ### Which companies have the highest number of job listings?